JhonnyJason/thingy-schema-utils-sources/ressources/README.md

 );
 ```

-### 5. Locking the Library
+### 4. Locking the Library
 For a certain safety-net you may lock the library to prevent overwriting your configuration later.

-If you donot change any types you may simply call `lock()` immediately and start to compile your validators and stringifiers.
+If you donot change any types you may simply call `lock()` immediately and start to compile your validators.

 ```javascript
 lock(); // Prevents further mutations to types and errors